Quantum optical coherence: From linear to nonlinear interferometers: Interferometers

 The two-photon state at the output of the interferometer can be written as the superposition of generating a photon pair in either one of the two identical nonlinear media, i.e.,

 with

-Here, $J(\omega_s, \omega_i)$ is the JSA of the photon pair that is generated in either of the two processes, $\Delta k$ is the phase mismatch of the nonlinear PDC process, $L$ is the length of the nonlinear waveguide that implements the PDC, $\Phi$ is the relative phase between the two nonlinear stages, and $\Delta$ is the phase shift accumulated by the photon pair between the two stages.
+Here, $J(\omega_s, \omega_i)$ is the JSA of the photon pair that is generated in either of the two nonlinear processes, $\Delta k$ is the phase mismatch of the nonlinear PDC process, $L$ is the length of the nonlinear waveguide that implements the PDC, $\Phi$ is the relative phase between the two nonlinear stages, and $\Delta$ is the phase shift accumulated by the photon pair between the two stages.
 Considering, for simplicity, a time delay $\Delta t_s$ in the signal arm, this phase shift can be written as $\Delta = \Delta t_s\omega_s$.
-When the system is pumped with CW light at $\omega_{p0}$, the JSA $J_N(\omega_s, \omega_i)$ coincides with the phase-matching spectrum of the process, which is given by
+Please notice that, despite appearing very similar, Eq. \eqref{eq:11input} describes the two-photon input state of the interferometer, while Eq. \eqref{eq:SU11_state} describes the output of the nonlinear interferometer under the low-efficiency approximation.
+When the system is pumped with cw light at $\omega_{p0}$, the JSA $J_N(\omega_s, \omega_i)$ coincides with the phase-matching spectrum of the process, which is given by

-From Eq. \eqref{eq:SU11_state}, the singles and the coincidence count rates can be calculated as
+From Eq. \eqref{eq:SU11_state}, the singles and the coincidence probability can be calculated as

 resulting in Fig. \ref{Interferometer_Principle}(d).
 Here, $\omega_{s0}$ is the central frequency of the signal photon.
-The interference pattern in Eq. \eqref{eq:SU11_Coin_Cal} has an envelope $\left| h^{(1,1)} \left(\Delta t \right) \right|$, which is proportional to the twin-beam correlation function ${G^{(1,1)}(\Delta t)}$, and the period of fringing is decided by the wavelength of the photon that experiences the time delay.
+The interference pattern in Eq. \eqref{eq:SU11_Coin_Cal} has an envelope $\left| h^{(1,1)} \left(\Delta t \right) \right|$, which is proportional to the twin beam correlation function ${G^{(1,1)}(\Delta t)}$, and the period of fringing is decided by the wavelength of the photon that experiences the time delay.

-Once again, we approximate the PDC process using the Gaussian profile in order to simplify the treatment.
+Once again, we approximate the PDC process using the Gaussian profile to simplify the treatment.
 Under this assumption, the envelope of the nonlinear interference pattern is given by

 This equation reveals that the width of the interference envelope of both the singles and the coincidences is given by $2\Delta \tau$.
 Moreover, it shows that the position of maximum visibility occurs at a delay of $2\Delta\tau_{0}$.
-Note that the delay of $2\Delta\tau_{0}$ is equivalent to the walk-off exhibited by signal and idler photons generated in a sample of length $2L$.
+Note that the delay of $2\Delta\tau_{0}$ is equivalent to the walk-off exhibited by signal and idler photons generated in a sample of twice the length $2L$.